-Located at a distance of 30 km Mananthavady, Thirunelli is a tiny hamlet that is placed at the foothills of Brahmagiri Hills, a part of Sahyadri Ranges, neighboring Karnataka.
-This village holds a lot of religious significance due to the presence of an ancient temple dedicated to Lord Vishnu and Papanashini stream that flows nearby.
-The place is also quite close to a thick forest, and so it is popular amid trekking enthusiasts and ornithologists.
+At a distance of 30 km from Mananthavady, Thirunelli is a tiny hamlet at the foothills of the Brahmagiri Hills, a part of the Sahyadri Ranges in neighboring Karnataka.
+This village holds a lot of religious significance due to the presence of an ancient temple dedicated to Lord Vishnu and the nearby Papanashini stream.
+The place is also quite close to a thick forest, so it is popular among trekking enthusiasts and ornithologists.

-As far as history of Thirunelli is concerned, the information about this place is limited.
-It is believed that till the 16th century, Thirunelli was a significant religious center.
-Malayalam works belonging to the early 11th and 12 centuries such as Unniyachi Champu mention this place.
-Copper plate inscriptions going back to the times of Bhaskara Ravi Varma I and II who ruled the region in the 10th and 11th century have been excavated from the village by the archeologists.
-The Malabar Manuel, work of William Logan also refers to place.
-It is said that when roads were being made, the workers found coins that belonged to 9th and 10th century, pointing to the significance of the place at the time of the rule of Kulasekhara.
-One now clearly make out that this place was an important religious place for centuries in northern Kerala.
+As far as the history of Thirunelli is concerned, the information about this place is limited.
+It is believed that till the 16th century, Thirunelli was an important religious center.
+Malayalam works belonging to the early 11th and 12th centuries, such as Unniyachi Champu, mention this place.
+Copper plate inscriptions dating back to the times of Bhaskara Ravi Varma I and II, who ruled the region in the 10th and 11th centuries, have been excavated from the village by archeologists.
+The Malabar Manual, the work of William Logan, also refers to a place.
+It is said that when roads were being made, the workers found coins that belonged to the 9th and 10th centuries, pointing to the significance of the place at the time of the rule of Kulasekhara.
+One clearly shows that this place was an important religious place for centuries in northern Kerala.

-Dedicated to Lord Vishnu in the form of Chaturbhuja, Thirunelli temple lies in the forest area of Brahmagiri and is famed as the Kashi of South because of its sacred importance.
-The other deities worshipped here are Nagam and Ganpathy.
-The temple also finds its comparison to Gaya in Bihar state as it is also the venue of such rites that are conducted for the deceased souls to liberate them.
+Dedicated to Lord Vishnu in the form of Chaturbhuja, Thirunelli temple lies in the forest area of Brahmagiri.
+It is famed as the Kashi of the South because of its sacred importance.
+The other deities worshiped here are Nagam and Ganapathy.
+The temple is also compared to Gaya in Bihar state, as it is the venue of rites for the deceased souls to liberate them.

-The village of Thirunelli has a very small population and its residents are Adivasis.
+The village of Thirunelli has a tiny population, and its residents are Adivasis.
 Apart from a guest house managed by the temple itself, the accommodation options are scarce.
-The temple premises has some small lodges as accommodations.
+The temple premises have some small lodges as accommodation.

 How to reach Thirunelli

-The road journey from Mansnthavady to Thirunelli is a memorable one, passing through thick forests, bamboo jungles, and elephant reserves.
-From a huge patch, there is no habitation but just expanses of paddy fields.
+The journey from Mansnthavady to Thirunelli is memorable, passing through thick forests, bamboo jungles, and elephant reserves.
+In a vast patch, there is no habitation but just expanses of paddy fields.

-Opt for a road journey on the Mysore road, from Mananthavady to Thirunelli, taking a turn from Kattikulam to arrive at Thirunelli.
-As this small hamlet is placed on the border of Kerala and Karnataka, it can also be accessed from Kutta in Karnataka.
+Opt for a journey on the Mysore road, from Mananthavady to Thirunelli, taking a turn from Kattikulam to arrive at Thirunelli.
+This tiny hamlet is situated on the border between Kerala and Karnataka.
+It can also be accessed from Kutta in Karnataka.

 Legend behind Thirunelli temple and Papanashini stream

-Although there is no chronicled history of Thirunelli temple, but it is said that the temple is over 1000 years old.
-There are a number of interesting stories that point towards the same.
+Although there is no documented history of the Thirunelli temple, it is said that the temple is over a thousand years old.
+Several exciting stories point towards the same.

-One of such stories state that the temple was constructed by Lord Brahma himself.
-It is said that he was flying around the earth on his vehicle, a swan and this is when he was mesmerized by the beauty of the Brahmagiri Hills.
+One such story states that Lord Brahma himself constructed the temple.
+He was flying around the earth on his vehicle, a swan, and this is when he was mesmerized by the beauty of the Brahmagiri Hills.
 At the spot where he came down, he saw an idol of Lord Vishnu under an Amla tree.
-He installed the idol there and called it Sahyamalaka temple.
-On his request, Lord Vishnu blessed the waters of the area, making them sacred and giving them the power to wash away all the sins who would take a bath it in.
-This was the birth of river Papanashini.
+He established the idol there and called it the Sahyamalaka temple.
+Lord Vishnu blessed the area's waters at his request, making them sacred and giving them the power to wash away all the sins they would bring in.
+This was the birth of the river Papanashini.

-Another legend says that Garuda, the king of birds was above Thirunelli with Amrit Kumb (the pot of the nectar of life) at the time when Lord Brahma was installing Lord Vishnu's idol.
-Few drops from the pot fell into the stream and this it became sin-curing Papanashini River.
-The locals believe that every day in the wee hours, Lord Brahma visits the temple to worship Perumal.
-For the same reason, before closing the temple at night, the temple’s head priest keeps fresh worshipping material needed for pooja.
+Another legend says that Garuda, the king of birds, was above Thirunelli with Amrit Kumb (the pot of the nectar of life) when Lord Brahma ensconced Lord Vishnu's idol.
+A few drops from the pot fell into the stream, which became the sin-curing Papanashini River.
+The locals believe that every day, in the wee hours, Lord Brahma visits the temple to worship Perumal.
+For the same reason, before closing the temple at night, the head priest keeps fresh worshiping materials needed for pooja.
 In Malayalam, Thirunelli means the holy gooseberry.

-Various ancient Hindu texts and Puranas mention the Sahyamalaka temple.
-It is also said that Parshurama, an incarnation of Lord Vishnu, also visited Thirunelli temple and completed the last rights of his father, sage Jamadagni.
-He also bathe in Papanashini to make for the sins of slaughtering Kshathriyas.
+Various ancient Hindu texts and puranas mention the Sahyamalaka temple.
+It is also said that Parshurama, an incarnation of Lord Vishnu, also visited the Thirunelli temple and completed the last rights of his father, the sage Jamadagni.
+He also bathes in Papanashini to make up for the sins of slaughtering Kshatriyas.

 Papanasini and remarkable sights

 Placed amid thick wilderness and mountains, Thirunelli offers some lovely views of the surrounding greenery.
-As the temple front is eastwards, the views of sunrise are mesmerizing.
-Lush Bramagiri ranges on the north, Karimala on the west and Narinirangimala on the south make the place greener and more beautiful.
+As the temple front is eastwards, the views of the sunrise are mesmerizing.
+Lush Bramagiri ranges on the north, Karimala on the west, and Narinirangimala on the south make the place greener and more beautiful.

-Originating from Brahmagiri, Papanasini mountain stream is located at a distance of around 1 km from the temple.
-The temple premises also has Panchatheertham temple pond.
-There is a huge stone in the center of the pond, called Vishnupada or the footprint of Lord Vishnu.
+They originated from Brahmagiri, Papanasini mountain stream is located at a distance of around 1 km from the temple.
+The temple premises also have a Panchatheertham temple pond.
+There is a massive stone in the center of the pond called Vishnupada, or the footprint of Lord Vishnu.

-An architectural gem, the temple has been made with 30 granite pieces and the floor has been made from huge square-shaped granite blocks.
-The temple's architecture is typical Kerala inspired with tile roof in the inner sanctorum, granite lamppost on the entrance and open courtyard surrounding the sanctorum.
-As there is no well in the temple, the source of water is a stream from Brahmagiri that reach the priest's room through channels.
+An architectural gem, the temple has been made with 30 granite pieces, and the floor is made from substantial square-shaped granite blocks.
+The temple's architecture is typical Kerala, inspired by a tile roof in the inner sanctum, a granite lamppost on the entrance, and an open courtyard surrounding the Sanctorum.
+As there is no well in the temple, the water source is a stream from Brahmagiri that reaches the priest's room through channels.
 Vilakkumaadam is a slim corridor made of granite pillars, although unfinished in the eastern area.

-While going to Papanasini from the temple, cross a small bridge to arrive at a temple dedicated to Lord Shiva, called Gundika temple, which is known to be as old as Lord Vishnu temple.
+While going to Papanasini from the temple, cross a small bridge to arrive at a temple dedicated to Lord Shiva, called Gundicha Temple, also known as the Lord Vishnu temple.
 This temple has various beautiful sculptures.

-This clearly points out that Thirunelli has been blessed with a rare phenomenon of the presence of Trinity – Brahma, Vishnu and Mahesh (Shiva) at one place.
+This points out that Thirunelli has been blessed with a rare phenomenon of the presence of the Trinity – Brahma, Vishnu, and Mahesh (Shiva) in one place.

 Folklores behind the watercourse and Gundika temple

-There are a number of stories connected to the stream, pond and other structures near Thirunelli temple.
-As far as Gundika temple is concerned, the locals say that once a pilgrim came here and grabbed an Amal fruit from the Amla tree.
-Later, he went to take a dip in the stream and when he returned, he saw that fruit had converted into a Shivalinga.
+Several stories are connected to the stream, pond, and other structures near Thirunelli temple.
+As far as Gundicha temple is concerned, the locals say that once, a pilgrim came here and grabbed an Amal fruit from the Amla tree.
+Later, he went to take a dip in the stream, and when he returned, he saw that the fruit had transformed into a Shivalinga.

 It is believed that a princess from North Malabar commissioned the construction of the water channels that carry water to the temple.
-When after a long journey, the princess arrived at the temple, she felt thirsty.
-On finding no water source, she empathized with the condition of the priest and commissioned the construction of the aqueduct.
-It is said the courtiers and servants of the princess with the assistance of the local tribe made a temporary aqueduct so that stream can reach the temple from Brahmagiri foothills.
+When, after a long journey, the princess arrived at the temple, she felt thirsty.
+On finding no water source, she empathized with the priest's condition and commissioned the aqueduct's construction.
+It is said the courtiers and servants of the princess, with the assistance of the local tribe, made a temporary aqueduct so that a stream could reach the temple from the Brahmagiri foothills.

-The temple becomes the venue of a number of festivals like Chuttuvilakku, Sreekrishnajayanthi.
+The temple has become the venue for some festivals like Chuttuvilakku and Sreekrishnajayanthi.
 Shivarathri, Navarathri, and Puthari.

 It is said that homage at Thirunelli temple makes it easy for the deceased souls to travel to the next world peacefully.
-Done in lots, this ceremony begins with a prayer in temple's front.
-Then, the priest and the pilgrims visit Papanasini carrying the things from the rituals.
-As per the instruction of the priest, the relative of the deceased stand in the river, pouring the content in the water, thus paying homage to his dead dear ones.
-This is followed by a dip in the holy waters and then they return to the temple for the last prayers.
+Done in lots, this ceremony begins with a prayer at the temple's front.
+Then, the priest and the pilgrims visit Papanasini, carrying the items from the rituals.
+As per the instruction of the priest, the relative of the deceased in the river, pouring the content into the water, thus paying homage to their deceased loved one.
+A dip follows this in the holy waters, and they return to the temple for the last prayers.